Black Neon Tetra Care: A Comprehensive Guide for Beginners

 Tank size

-A minimum tank size of 10 gallons (approximately 38 liters) is recommended.
-A tank of 20 gallons capacity will do for keeping a small school of black neon tetra.
-If you plan to keep a larger school or want to include other fish species in the same tank, you should consider a larger aquarium.
+A minimum tank size of 10 gallons (about 38 liters) is recommended for black neon tetras.
+However, a 20-gallon tank is ideal for housing a small school of these fish.
+If you plan to keep a larger school or include other fish species, a larger aquarium will be necessary to ensure ample space and maintain a healthy environment.

 Tank decor